radian-software/straight.el/README.md

   recipe source.
 See the docstring of `straight-expand-files-directive` for details.

+* `:build`

+  This specifies system commands and/or elisp to be evaluated before before symlinking, generating autoloads, and byte-compiling a package.

+  Each command is either an elisp form to be evaluated or a list of strings to be executed in a shell context of the form:

+        ("executable" "arg"...)

+  Commands are executed in the package's repository directory.

+  The `:build` keyword's value may be:

+  - A single command
+  - A list of commands
+  - An alist in which each cons cell's car is a system-type symbol (or the symbol `default`) and cdr is either of the values mentioned above.
+  If an alist is used one of the cons cells must provide a `default` key.
+  - A backquoted form which evaluates to any of the above.
+  - nil, in which case no commands are executed.
+    Note this is not the same as `:no-build` mentioned below.
+    `:no-build` takes precedence over `:build`.

+    For example:

+        (straight-use-package
+         '( example :type git :host github :repo "user/example.el" :build ("make all")))

+        (straight-use-package
+         '( example :type git :host github :repo "user/example.el" :build
+            ((default    . (("./configure") ("make") ("make" "install")))
+             (windows-nt . (message "This might take a while")))))

 * `:no-build`

   If this is non-nil, then it causes the build step to be skipped